Sub-Saharan Africa

-Simplified climatic map of Africa: sub-Saharan Africa consists of the Sahel and the Horn of Africa in the north (yellow), the tropical savannas (light green) and the tropical rainforests (dark green) of Equatorial Africa, and the arid Kalahari Basin (yellow) and the "Mediterranean" south coast (olive) of Southern Africa.
-The numbers shown correspond to the dates of all Iron Age artifacts associated with the Bantu expansion.

-The distribution of religions in Africa.

-Sub-Saharan Africa (Note: Shortened to Subsahara and abbreviated as SSA.) is the area and regions of the continent of Africa that lie south of the Sahara.
+Sub-Saharan Africa (Note: Shortened to Subsahara and abbreviated as SSA.) is the areas and regions of the continent of Africa that lie south of the Sahara.
 These include Central Africa, East Africa, Southern Africa, and West Africa.
 Geopolitically, in addition to the African countries and territories that are situated fully in that specified region, the term may also include polities that only have part of their territory located in that region, per the definition of the United Nations (UN).
 This is considered a non-standardised geographical region with the number of countries included varying from 46 to 48 depending on the organisation describing the region (e.g. UN, WHO, World Bank, etc.).
 The African Union (AU) uses a different regional breakdown, recognising all 55 member states on the continent—grouping them into five distinct and standard regions.

-The term serves as a grouping counterpart to North Africa, which is instead grouped with the definition of MENA (i.e. Middle East and North Africa) as it is part of the Arab world, and most North African states are likewise members of the Arab League.
+The term serves as a grouping counterpart to North Africa, which is instead grouped with the definition of MENA (i.e. Middle East and North Africa) as it is part of the Arab world, and most North African states are likewise members of both the Arab League and the AU.
 However, while they are also member states of the Arab League, the Comoros, Djibouti, Mauritania, and Somalia (and sometimes Sudan) are all geographically considered to be part of sub-Saharan Africa.
 Overall, the UN Development Programme applies the "sub-Saharan" classification to 46 of Africa's 55 countries, excluding Djibouti, SADR, Somalia, and Sudan.
-The concept has been criticised by scholars on both sides of the Sahara as a racialist construction.

 Since around 3900 BCE, the Saharan and sub-Saharan regions of Africa have been separated by the extremely harsh climate of the sparsely populated Sahara, forming an effective barrier that is interrupted only by the Nile in Sudan, though navigation on the Nile was blocked by the Sudd and the river's cataracts.
 The Sahara pump theory explains how flora and fauna (including Homo sapiens) left Africa to penetrate Eurasia and beyond.
 African pluvial periods are associated with a "Wet Sahara" phase, during which larger lakes and more rivers existed.